JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Tuesday, 30 January, 2024

 Today, I got a plan for how I will build a suggested completion timeline for a list of projects and/or tasks that are being added to my app.
 I even thought of a few ways for how I will actually write the code.
 The big things I learned in the process is that when planning out a project, I do not need to worry about how I will write the code, I just need to worry about breaking everything down into workable and logical steps.

+# Day 446
+### Wednesday, 31 January, 2024

+Yay!
+I finished fleshing out the details to the different features I want to include in my project management app, and I am glad I took the time to do that, because there were a few things I wanted to include that I was not sure if I could actually do, but then by taking the time to think about them in more detail I have a much better idea (and in some cases an actual plan) of how I could do them.
+So that means starting tomorrow, I can start working on the UML (not ugly monkey legs) diagrams for the classes and planning the details to how I will build everything when I start programming.